MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 * Application authentication using an X.509v2 certificate installed locally.
 * Application authentication using an X.509v2 certificate given to the client library as a byte stream.
-* Application authentication using an Azure AD application ID and associated application key (the equivalent of username/password authentication for applications).
+* Application authentication using an Azure AD application ID and an associated application key.
+  (the equivalent of username/password authentication for applications).
 * Application authentication using an Azure Managed Identity associated with the service communicating with Azure Data Explorer.
 * Application authentication using a previously obtained valid Azure AD token (issued to Kusto).